zerotrickpony/helloelectron/README.md

 ### Known issues

-- ts source is forwarded to a kooky place (web/web)
-- error message for electronpreload.js.map source map.
-Could move it to JS?
-Could get it working?
+#### Security considerations

+- The electron version is pinned at 20.3.5.
+Versions after this significantly overhauled the IPC and source loading facilities, to treat web source as more untrusted in some way.
+I think this is reasonable for people who are using Electron to download and execute code from the internet... but IMO a better approach is not to architect your Electron app that way.
+Executing ANY code from the internet is going to carry risk, and it's easier (and makes more sense) to simply run only bundled code.
+- "Electron Security Warning" shows up in the dev console for unpackaged apps.
+I think if you want to use things like jquery within your render process, this is unavoidable?

+#### Misc

+- An error message for electronpreload.js.map source map is shown in the dev console, because the preload js is loaded an a special way that can't also accomodate source mapping.
-- node.js should have source maps but can't be turned on by electron, so i am trying out the "source-map-support" which demands a manual line added to every js file.
+- node.js should have source maps but can't be turned on by electron, so i am using the "source-map-support" which demands a manual line added to every js file.
 - Forge manipulates NPM during its build process, so an npm install is necessary to recover from the packager's behavior.
 This means we depend on NPM's servers for packaging.
+- The ts source for dev console source mapping is forwarded to a kooky place (web/web)

 ### Installation